johnkerl/miller/docs6/src/reference-main-flag-list.md

 `: Use CSV-lite format for input data.
 * `--idkvp
 `: Use DKVP format for input data.
+* `--igen
+`: Ignore input files and instead generate sequential numeric input using --gen-field-name, --gen-start, --gen-step, and --gen-stop values.
+See also the seqgen verb, which is more useful/intuitive.
 * `--ijson
 `: Use JSON format for input data.
 * `--inidx